wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 <strong>Troubleshooting</strong>

-* If you have any questions, comments, problems or suggestions please <a href="http://www.longtailvideo.com/support/forums">post on our forums</a>.
+* If you have any questions, comments, problems or suggestions please <a href="http://www.longtailvideo.com/support/forums/addons/working-with-wordpress">post on our forums</a>.
 We can't fix any issues you're having if we don't know they exist.
 * Please include a description of the problem, a link to your site demonstrating the issue, and the host you're using.
+* Please do not write a one star review when you encounter problems with this plugin. <a href="http://www.longtailvideo.com/support/forums/addons/working-with-wordpress">Contact us</a> instead and we will try to help you</a>.
 * Keep an eye on this site's <em>Changelog</em> section if you're looking for a specific bugfix of feature enhancement for the plugin.